birkandenizer/itucsdb1618/docs/user/member5.rst

    Screenshot of the Sport Page.

-Block Hype Example
+Block User Example
 ------------------

-   User can block any hype with or without write a reason and with selecting a hype as shown below:
+   User can block any user with or without write a reason and with selecting a hype/user line as shown below:

 .. figure:: /static/CA_3.Block_exp.png
    :scale: 50 %
-   :alt: Block Hype Example
+   :alt: Block User Example

-   Screenshot of Block Hype Example.
+   Screenshot of Block User Example.

-UnBlock Hype Example
+UnBlock User Example
 --------------------

-   User can unblock hype on page that shows list of blocked hypes:
+   User can unblock user on page that shows list of blocked users:

 .. figure:: /static/CA_4.block_unblock.png
    :scale: 50 %
-   :alt: UnBlock Hype Example
+   :alt: UnBlock User Example

-   Screenshot of UnBlock Hype Example.
+   Screenshot of UnBlock User Example.

 Updating Block Reason
 ----------------------